mwwu/high_frequency_trading/exchange_server_cs/README.rst

 Step 0
 ***********
-In order to run the system, you will first need to install the requirements.
+In order to run the system, you will first need to install the dependencies.
 Open bash / terminal and type:
 ::
 	pip3 install -r requirements.txt